projectara/greybus-spec/source/module_interface_lifecycles.rst

    responses after this step.

-3. The AP Interface shall exchange a :ref:`greybus-protocol-ping-operation` with the Interface on the Closing Connection.
+3. The AP Interface shall exchange a :ref:`greybus-protocol-cport-shutdown-operation` with the Interface on the Closing Connection.

 4. The AP Interface shall initiate a :ref:`svc-connection-quiescing`